SaumoPal97/MPower/README.md

 Many women, particularly in rural and agricultural communities, like Africa, India, SE Asia, depend on climate-sensitive industries like farming, livestock rearing, or fishing.
 As climate change disrupts weather patterns, causes crop failures, or diminishes water resources, these women are left vulnerable to losing their primary source of income.

 MPower would use generative AI to create tailored livelihood suggestions based on available local resources, skills, and climate conditions.
 It could help women transition to new, sustainable income-generating activities that are more resilient to climate change.
-The AI could also generate business ideas, provide training recommendations, and connect users to microloan programs.
+The AI could also generate business ideas, provide training recommendations, and connect users to microfinance loan programs.

 Real life usecases are available in our [description document](./DESCRIPTION.md).